 ABOUT SHANIQUA

-I'm Shaniqua Benjamin – a coach (Level 5 EMCC accredited), consultant, mentor, poet, writer, mentor, creative workshop facilitator, and curator.
-Ultimately, I am a catalyst who empowers others and amplifies voices, while spreading love and making a difference in the world.
+I'm Shaniqua Benjamin – a coach (Level 5 EMCC accredited), consultant, mentor, poet, writer, creative workshop facilitator, and curator.
+With over ten years of experience in engaging with communities through the power of words, I am a catalyst who empowers others and amplifies voices, while spreading love and making a difference in the world.
+My work has engaged tens of thousands of people in-person and online across multiple countries.

 Between 2014 and 2021, I ran Young People Insight CIC (YPI), a platform to empower young people through creativity, conversation and writing – this is where my journey as a poet and mentor began.

-My poetry has been published by Ink, Sweat & Tears, Magma, and as part of Ameena Rojee's photobook Crocus Valley.
-I’ve been blessed performed at numerous events, including the Trinity College Cambridge Black History Month Formal Dinner, and as part of Apples & Snakes' immersive spoken word show, Rallying Cry.
+My poetry has been published by Ink, Sweat & Tears, Magma, and RRB Photobooks.
+I’ve performed at numerous events, including the Trinity College Cambridge Black History Month Formal Dinner, and as part of Apples & Snakes' immersive spoken word show, Rallying Cry.

-From 2020 to 2024, I was chosen to be Croydon's first Poet Laureate, connecting with the local community through workshops, poetry readings and creative projects.
+I was chosen to be Croydon's first Poet Laureate from 2020-24, connecting with the local community through workshops, poetry readings and creative projects.
 As a Caribbean Croydoner, I was proud to collaborate with the National Portrait Gallery and Museum of Croydon on Citizen UK: Croydon's Caribbean Influencers.

 I am committed to supporting and challenging people to be the best version of themselves – for themselves, for others, and for their communities.